 orange bundt cake with a glaze being poured on it

-2. Preheat the oven and prepare the pan.
-Before you begin baking, make sure that the oven is preheated to the correct temperature and that the bundt cake pan is greased and floured.
+• Before you begin baking, ensure the oven is preheated to the correct temperature and the bundt cake pan is greased and floured.
 This will help the cake to release easily from the pan when it is done baking.

 What’s the difference between frosting and glaze?